Soft and chewy ube sugar cookies. These easy to be make purple yam crinkle cookies are coated with purple sanding sugar for a sparkle effect!

 Other Ube Options

-Frozen ube is sold grated, shredded, mashed, or whole.
-This recipe does NOT work with frozen ube.
 The amount of moisture in frozen ube, even if it is defrosted and squeezed of liquids, doesn’t work in these cookies.

 Ube halaya is another widely available ube product.
 Ube halaya is also known as ube yam or halayang ube.

 It is a cooked dish made from boiled mashed purple yam, milk (usually sweetened condensed milk and/or coconut milk), and sugar.
 Ube halaya is generally served as a dessert or used as filling or flavoring.

 You can find many ube crinkle cookies that use ube halaya.
 This is not one of those recipes.

 Ube Extract Flavoring

 Ube extract is a powerful ingredient that helps to enhance the ube flavors of any dessert.

-Use it for ice cream, ube milk bread, or ginataang bilo-bilo.
+Ube extract is an important and necessary ingredient.
+It provides that iconic “ube” flavoring while also coloring the cookie dough.
 Without this ingredient, the resulting ube sugar cookies will not be as violet in color and the ube flavor will not be as pronounced.

 NOTE: I stock up on ube extract whenever I visit the Philippines.
 It costs about $1 per bottle.
 Unfortunately, it’s not that cheap in the United States.